 As this procedure involves removing skin from your back and sides as well as from your front abdominal area, incisions are longer, and scarring is more extensive.

 During your initial one-on-one consultation at our Dallas, Southlake, or Plano office, you and Dr. Obaid will discuss what your desires are for your body.
 Dr. Obaid will examine your abdominal area to determine your surgical needs; for example, whether you’ll benefit most from a standard or a mini tummy tuck.

 A helpful tool at this consultation is the Crisalix computer-aided system.
 Crisalix enables you to see how your body will look after a tummy tuck.
 To simulate your results, Dr. Obaid will take three photos of you and use them to computer-generate a 3D image of your body.
 This image serves as a template to show how surgery will change your body and improve your silhouette.

 Preparing for Surgery

 To get ready for your surgery and minimize risks, you may be asked to stop taking certain medications.
 If you’re a smoker, you’ll be asked to stop smoking for one month beforehand.
 Following these instructions will help ensure that your surgery is completed safely and that your recovery is straightforward.

 On the day of your surgery, you’ll meet with Dr. Obaid one more time to discuss any last-minute concerns, and you’ll go over the procedure and recovery period.

 During the Surgery

-This cosmetic procedure can be carried out under a local or general anesthetic.
-A local anesthetic will be combined with sedation to help you stay calm and relaxed during the surgery.
+This cosmetic procedure can only be carried out under a general anesthetic.
 A tummy tuck usually takes several hours to complete; the exact time required depends on how much tissue must be removed and whether the procedure includes liposuction or muscle tightening.

 The Recovery Period